Psychiatric Drugs—Regulatory Warnings on Violence, Mania, Psychosis, Homicide

 Source: “Boxed Warning, Contraindications and strengthened Precautions for Methylphenidate,” Janssen-Cilag, February 2009.

-Source: Adverse Drug Reactions Advisory Committee, Australian Adverse Drug Reactions Bulletin, Vol. 27, No. 6, December 2008.
+Source: “Modafinil: adverse skin and psychiatric reactions,” Australian Adverse Drug Reactions Bulletin, Vol. 27, No. 6, December 2008.

-United States, February 21, 2007: The FDA directed ADHD drug manufacturers to distribute “patient friendly” guides to consumers warning about serious psychiatric and cardiovascular problems, including stroke, heart attack, sudden death and psychotic reactions caused by ADHD drugs.
-The psychiatric adverse events included hearing voices, becoming suspicious for no reason, or becoming manic, even in patients who did not have previous psychiatric problems.
+United States, February 21, 2007: The FDA directed ADHD drug manufacturers to distribute “patient friendly” guides to consumers warning about cardiovascular risks associated with these drugs, including: stroke, heart attack, sudden death.
+As well as psychiatric adverse events such as: hearing voices, becoming suspicious for no reason, or becoming manic, even in patients who did not have previous psychiatric problems.

 Source: “FDA Directs ADHD Drug Manufacturers to Notify Patients about Cardiovascular Adverse Events and Psychiatric Adverse Events,” FDA News, February 21, 2007.

 United States, August 21, 2006: The FDA said ADHD drug’s prescribing information had been updated to include information about reports of sudden death in children and adolescents with pre-existing heart problems.
 In addition there have been reports of drug-related psychotic or manic symptoms such as hallucinations, delusional thinking, or mania even in children and adolescents who did not have previous psychiatric problems.
 It also has new data about the drugs’ suppression of growth, seizures (in those with prior history of seizures) and visual disturbances.